biomed-bioinformatics-bootcamp/BMES-T580-2019/Module06/Readme.md

 ## Assignment (due 7/14/19)

 The goal of this project is to make small tool that can isolate sequences that contain complete Open Reading Frames (ORFs).
-This directory contains a `.fasta` file containing a short subset of sequences generated from a sequencing a patient isolate of H flu.
 Write a program that has the following features.

-1. It asks the user for the name of the file for processing doing basic input validation.
+1. It asks the user for a DNA sequence.
-2. It uses the BioPython module to read each sequence.
+2. It asks the user for a path to write a results file.
-3. It searches for sequences that have complete ORFs; sequences that contain a start codon and in-frame stop codon.
+3. It searches the sequence for all ORFs.
 4. It checks both strands for ORFs.
-5. It writes the *translated* amino acid sequence to a file while preserving the original header information.
+5. It writes the *translated* amino acid sequences to the file.
 6. It prints summary information about how many sequences it processed and how many ORFs it found.

 ## Rubric